schmidt-x/RawHID/README.md

   ; Since, in this case, we're going to only read from the device, it's opened with the reading rights. device.Open(&err, HID_READ) if err {
-    if err is DeviceNotConnectedError {
-      ; Device got disconnected
-    } else {
-      MsgBox("Failed to open the device: " err.Message)
-    }
+    MsgBox(err is DeviceNotConnectedError ?
+"Device is not connected" : "Failed to open: " err.Message)
     return
   }